blakeben/book-manager-mongodb/README.md

 ## Overview

-"Book Manager with MongoDB" is a Python-based application designed to manage book records efficiently.
+A Python-based application designed to manage book records efficiently.
 Utilizing MongoDB as the database, it provides a streamlined interface for adding, updating, and deleting book records.

 ## Features